 Note 1: Needless to add that when the parties have agreed on the interest rate in the contract, there should be no problem -or at least a serious problem- in awarding such interest.
 This paper targets the contractual relationships which have not such agreement.

-Note: More research and information on the matter of delayed payment penalty can be found here, in an article written by Dr. Kamran Aghaei.
+Note: More research and information on the subject of delayed payment penalty can be found here, in an article co-authored by Dr. Oveis Rezvanian and Mr. Shekari Ashkezari.